 - And once you've picked your perfect eau de James Bond?
 Put on less than you think you need.
 No one should be able to walk into an elevator and know you were there.

 You're almost ready to get started.
-We've got lots more information on the next page.
+We've got lots more information below.